sagihaider/COVID_Sentiment_Twitter/Help_4_Twitter_API_Key.md

 1. Create a Twitter Account from your University email address (e.g. yourid@essex.ac.uk).
 For more details, please visit https://help.twitter.com/en/using-twitter/create-twitter-account

-2. Please verify your account by doing a first tweet from you account.
+2. Please verify your account by doing the first tweet from your account.
 Please share your message on joining University of Essex and use hashtag #UoE2020LovecaceChallengeWeek

 3. Now it's a time for creating a twitter developer account.
-Please sign in to you twitter account and go to step 4
+Please sign in to your twitter account and go to step 4

 4. Go to https://developer.twitter.com/en/apps then see on the top right and click on Create an app and it will say you 'Please apply for a Twitter developer account', please click on Apply.